v0.3.0 — Open Source

 # Recall top memories for context injection

-context = memory.recall(limit=20, min_importance=7)
+context = mem.recall(limit=20, min_importance=7)

 multi_agent.py

-from engram import Engram
+from engram import Memory

 # Each agent gets its own namespace

-researcher = Engram(namespace="researcher")
+researcher = Memory(namespace="researcher")

-analyst = Engram(namespace="analyst")
+analyst = Memory(namespace="analyst")

-writer = Engram(namespace="writer")
+writer = Memory(namespace="writer")

 # Memories are isolated by default